 This blackcurrant cake is a fantastic upside-down cake to try out.
 It’s full of enticing flavours including sweet pistachio nuts, tropical coconut and creamy vanilla.
-The juicy fruit is the crowning glory in this easy to make blackcurrant dessert.
+The juicy fruit is the crowning glory in this easy to make blackcurrant recipe.

 Jump to:

-Why you’ll love this blackcurrant dessert
+Why you’ll love this blackcurrant recipe

 What are blackcurrants?